MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 Any role with the [**Anonymous Users**<u> role</u>](/power-apps/maker/portals/configure/create-web-roles#attributes-and-relationships) set to **Yes** is excluded from the list of roles that you can select for restricting access to a page.

-If the Site Management app was used to configure this role for the selected page, an alert is shown for the applicable role when you manage the page permissions.
+If the Portals Management app was used to configure this role for the selected page, an alert is shown for the applicable role when you manage the page permissions.

 &lt;Ankita to update screenshot&gt;